FUERTSCH Family Page

 During the Revolution of 1848, many Czech nationalists called for autonomy for Bohemia, but these revolutionaries were defeated.
 The old Bohemian Diet, one of the last remnants of the independence, was dissolved, although the Czech language experienced a rebirth as nationalism developed among the Czechs.

 In 1861, a new Bohemian Diet was elected.
 The renewal of the old Bohemian Crown (Bohemia, Moravia, and Silesia) (Silesia is western Poland), became the official political agenda of both Czech liberal politicians and the majority of Bohemian aristocracy, while parties representing the German minority and a few aristocracy proclaimed their loyalty to the "Verfassungstreue," the centralized Constitution.
+From 1860 to 1866, the Austrian wars with Prussia and Italy were both fought mainly on Bohemian soil and caused the ruin of many families.
 After Austria lost the Austro-Prussian War in 1866, Hungarian politicians achieved a compromise ("Ausgleich") which created Austria-Hungary in 1867, ostensibly uniting the Austrian and Hungarian halves of the empire.

 An attempt by the Czechs to create a tripartite monarchy (Austria-Hungary-Bohemia) failed in 1871.